isislovecruft/pyrsync/README.md

 various hashes should be considered for further releases.

 The majority of the code for this module is taken from [Eric Pruitt's post at ActiveState] [2].
-It was orginally licensed under an [MIT license] [3], and this license has been kept wthout modifications.
+It was originally licensed under an [MIT license] [3], and this license has been kept without modifications.

 ## Installation
 --------------------------------